corbado/example-passkeys-flutter/README.md

 5. The app should now be running on your device or emulator.

-### 3.2 Running the iOS app from XCode
+### 3.2 Running the iOS app from Xcode

-To run the iOS app using XCode, follow these steps:
+To run the iOS app using Xcode, follow these steps:

 1. Open the project in Xcode by running the following command in the project's root directory:
 ```open ios/Runner.xcworkspace```